Our two Sean Hannity show, 800-941-Sean, our number.

 Anyway, what a day it's been in the courtroom.

-Well, he wasn't savvy enough to know that Michael Comb was robbing him and stealing from him.
+Well, he wasn't savvy enough to know that Michael Cohn was robbing him and stealing from him.

-Anyway, we bring back Greg Jarrett, Fox News legal analyst, uh best selling author, also Leo 2.0 Terrell, uh attorney, uh civil rights attorney, also in his own right, best selling hat seller, uh, a merch seller in his own right, because you know, according to the defense, you can't blame Cohn for selling merch and making money off of Trump and admitting that it he's gonna benefit from Trump's conviction and selling Trump mugs and t-shirts with Trump in jail.
+Anyway, we bring back Greg Jarrett, Fox News legal analyst, best-selling author, also Leo 2.0 Terrell, attorney, civil rights attorney, also in his own right, best-selling hat seller, a merch seller in his own right, because, you know, according to the defense, you can't blame Cohn for selling merch and making money off of Trump and admitting that he's going to benefit from Trump's conviction and selling Trump mugs and t-shirts with Trump in jail.

 Unbelievable.